ilneill/LS-Backup/README.md

 Annoyingly, I have found that using the GUI to enable or amend the NTP update function will wipe any manual “crontab” entries you have made.
 Watchout!

 ### Missing and ToDo
-Nothing... unless someone spots something.
+Nothing... unless something is spotted.

 ### Credits
 Most of the Internet for help & inspiration.

 ### License
-Public domain; do what you like.
+Public domain - do what you like.